pulibrary/lockers_and_study_spaces/README.md

 * To run a specific ruby test, run `bundle exec rspec path/to/some_spec.rb:line_number`
 * To run the js tests, run `yarn test`

+### Troubleshooting the tests
+If you have unexplained failures in the feature specs locally, but not in CI, it could be that an older version of Lux is hanging around causing trouble.
+Try moving the old repo and re-cloning from github, and see whether that fixes the issue.
 ## Running eslint

 `yarn run lint`